CumulusNetworks/docs/content/cumulus-linux-56/System-Configuration/Authentication-Authorization-and-Accounting/SSH-for-Remote-Access.md

 Run the `nv set system ssh-server permit-root-login disabled` command to disable SSH login for the root account with a password.

-To allow the root account to use SSH to log into the switch and authenticate with a public key or any allowed mechanism that is *not* a password and not keyboardinteractive:
+To allow the root account to SSH into the switch and authenticate with a public key or any allowed mechanism that is *not* a password and not keyboard interactive:

 ```
 cumulus@switch:~$ nv set system ssh-server permit-root-login prohibit-password
 cumulus@switch:~$ nv config apply
 ```

-To allow the root account to use SSH to log into the switch and only run a set of commands defined in the `authorized_keys` file:
+To allow the root account to SSH into the switch and only run a set of commands defined in the `authorized_keys` file:

 ```
 cumulus@switch:~$ nv set system ssh-server permit-root-login forced-commands-only